-Hendrecoed North Wales Mining History - a project which aims to document and make public aspects of the mining history and associated I.A. of north Wales, inlcuding the Merioneth manganese mines.
+Hendrecoed North Wales Mining History - a project which aims to document and make public aspects of the mining history and associated I.A. of north Wales, including the Merioneth manganese mines.

 Heroes of Mine - A brief history of Mines Rescue in the UK

-I.A.Recordings - dedicated to the recording of past and present British industrial activity on film and video, this group have made a unique collection of video recordings over the past 16 years.
+I.A.Recordings - dedicated to the recording of past and present industrial activity on film and video, this group have made a unique collection of videos recorded since 1979.
 Their archives include quite a lot of underground mining activity and video records of SCMC exploration efforts.

 IronMiners.com - a group of mine researchers specialising in mining history in the North East area of the USA (NJ, NY, PA and Arizona).

 Kelly Mine Preservation Society - Kelly Shiny Ore Mine, Devon.
 The KMPS is restoring and preserving this 'time capsule' mine site to working order.
 Well worth a visit.